vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/22_paripUrNabrahmAnubhavAdhikAraH.md

 Therefore Iśvara's great love for him
 as stated in the śloka :

-> "The jnanī is dear to me (How dear he is to me cannot be described even by me, Omniscient though I am)" - Iśvara's love for himna is so overwhelming that its flow is irresistible and that its current reaches even those uplands which are connected with him only in distant relationship.
-Therefore it cannot be stated that, though he is free from karma, there is the possibility of his returning to saṁsāra by the will of Iśvara who is independent (and all-powerful).
+> "The jnanī is dear to me
+> (How dear he is to me
+> cannot be described even by me,
+> Omniscient though I am)"

+Iśvara's love for him is so overwhelming
+that its flow is irresistible
+and that its current reaches even those uplands
+which are connected with him only in distant relationship.

+Therefore it cannot be stated that,
+though he is free from karma,
+there is the possibility of his returning to saṁsāra by the will of Iśvara
+who is independent (and all-powerful).

 Since the mukta is no longer subject to the injunctions of śāstra , there is no possibility of his violating the Lord's command in the state of mukti.
 He cannot do anything opposed to the will of Iśvara as the Lord's pleasure is now his pleasure.
 Therefore the ultimate goal or attainment called mokṣa , which is of the nature of perfect and full enjoyment of Brahman and which extends into service, has now become eternal for him (i.e.) it will last as long as his soul lasts.
 Considering all this, the Sitra-kāra said: "There is no return (to saṁsāra) - no return, for the Scripture says so."

 <details open><summary>विश्वास-प्रस्तुतिः (त॰प॰)</summary>